meszaros-lajos-gyorgy/php-a-s-o/README.md

   // $result = null
   ```

-- **findLastIndex** - calls the given function on the elements of an array and returns the key for the last match. if there's no match it will return `null`
+- **A::findLastIndex** - calls the given function on the elements of an array and returns the key for the last match. if there's no match it will return `null`

   ```php
   $data = [